-If you've had your property damaged in Georgia, you could be thinking about filing a lawsuit against the person or organization you think is legally responsible for what happened.
-If so, it's important to understand Georgia's statute of limitations for property damage claims, whether your potential case involves real property (damage to your house or your land) or personal property (including vehicle damage).
+If you've had your property damaged in Georgia, you could be thinking about filing a lawsuit against the person you think might be legally at fault for what happened.
+If so, it's important to understand Georgia's statute of limitations for property damage claims, and a few related laws, whether your potential case involves:

-In Georgia, a four-year filing deadline applies to any lawsuit seeking the repair or replacement of damaged or destroyed property, whether it's real property or personal property.
+In Georgia, a four-year filing deadline applies to most lawsuits seeking the repair or replacement of damaged or destroyed property, whether it's real property or personal property.
 Specifically, a four-year time limit applies to the following kinds of civil lawsuits filed in the state's courts:

-It's important to note that this four-year deadline applies any time you're asking a court to award you monetary compensation for damaged or destroyed property, whether that claim is part of a larger legal action (a car accident case that includes claims for both personal injury and vehicle damage, for example) or a standalone lawsuit.
+It's important to note that this four-year deadline applies to most situations in which you're asking a court to award you monetary compensation for damaged or destroyed property, whether that claim is part of a larger legal action (a car accident case that includes claims for both personal injury and vehicle damage, for example) or a standalone lawsuit.

 If you suspect that your property damage might have been caused by a construction defect, the statute of limitations deadline that will apply to this kind of lawsuit depends on the main basis for your claim.

 Contract-based lawsuits (including breach of warranty claims) over construction defects in Georgia are usually subject to a six-year filing deadline.
 (Georgia Code section 9-3-24.)

 Negligence-based construction defect lawsuits (including those involving property damage) typically must be filed within four years of when the project was completed.